This blog was co-authored by Serena Bernal

 While Initiative 82 offers a remedy for tipped workers to receive equitable pay, affected individuals must ensure their employers comply with the new law once it is implemented.

-If you believe you have been denied wages in the District of Columbia or elsewhere, contact an experienced employment attorney at Sanford Heisler Sharp which has offices in Washington, DC, as well as New York City, San Francisco, Palo Alto, Atlanta, Baltimore, Nashville, and San Diego.
+If you believe you have been denied wages in the District of Columbia or elsewhere, contact an experienced employment attorney at Sanford Heisler Sharp which has offices in Washington, DC, as well as New York City, San Francisco, Palo Alto, Baltimore, Nashville, and San Diego.